The Candidate (1972 film): Reception

-Christopher Null, from filmcritic.com, gave the film 4.5/5, and said that "this satire on an American institution continues to gain relevance instead of lose it."
+Christopher Null, from filmcritic.com, gave the film 4.5/5, and said that "this satire on an American institution continues to gain relevance instead of losing it."

-The film holds a 'fresh' score of 88% on review aggregate Rotten Tomatoes, based on 32 critical reviews with the consensus: "The Candidate may not get all the details right when it comes to modern campaigning, but it captures political absurdity perfectly -- and boasts typically stellar work from Robert Redford to boot."
+The film holds a 'fresh' score of 89% on review aggregate Rotten Tomatoes, based on 35 critical reviews with the consensus: "The Candidate may not get all the details right when it comes to modern campaigning, but it captures political absurdity perfectly -- and boasts typically stellar work from Robert Redford to boot."

+According to Larner, George McGovern (running for president at the time—and in the movie) saw the film and was angry at it, much to his mild gratification.
+Years later, vice presidential candidate Dan Quayle stated that he had seen the film several times and had modeled himself after the main character.
+This led to Larner writing an open letter to Quayle that said the film “is not a how-to picture, it’s a watch-out picture.
+And you’re what we’ve got to watch out for.”

 Awards

-The film won the Academy Award for Best Original Screenplay for Larner and was also nominated for Best Sound (Richard Portman and Gene Cantamessa).
+The film won the Academy Award for Best Original Screenplay for Larner and was also nominated for Best Sound (Richard Portman and Gene Cantamessa) at the 45th Academy Awards.